mindsers/changelog-reader-action/README.md

 - `date`: Release date of the log entry found.
 Ex: `2020-08-22`.
 - `status`: Status of the log entry found (`prereleased`, `released`, `unreleased`, or `yanked`).
 - `changes`: Description text of the log entry found.
+- `changes_file`: Path to a temporary file containing the same text as `changes`.
+Useful for tools that read release notes from a file path (e.g. [goreleaser](https://goreleaser.com/)'s `--release-notes`, or `gh release create --notes-file`), avoiding shell-escaping issues with rich markdown.

 ### Validation / Linting